ICE out of Columbus

 • Share “Know Your Rights” and safety planning graphics from Rep. Munira Abdullahi and others in this folder.
 You can download #ICEOutOfCbus graphics there, too.

-• Share Comunidad Sol’s “Know Your Rights” video in the Awakateko Mayan language.
+• Share Comunidad Sol’s “Know Your Rights” videos in various indigenous languages.

 If you witness an immigration arrest